 - develop a preferred installation method for both wood and concrete situations.
-Believe me after framing countless decks, it's not hard to come up with a standardized method that will work in almost all cases.
-CLICK HERE to see how the Simpson Strong -Tie engineers convey the best way to install their hardware.
+Believe me after framing countless decks, it's not hard to come up with a standardized method that will work in almost all cases. opens in a new windowCLICK HERE to see how the Simpson Strong -Tie engineeropens PDF file opens in a new windowsopens PDF file convey the best way to install their hardware.

 - for wood, show the size, number and placement of blocking pieces as you see in the video above.
 Also show the exact type of corrosion-resistant fasteners required to secure them to the deck floor joists.
 If the blocks fail, then so to will the railing no matter what bolts are used!

 - for concrete, show the correct stainless-steel stud anchors, epoxy if necessary, and the minimum distance the holes must be from the edge of concrete slabs.

 - create a short installation video showing how to install the blocks and bolts - put a sticker on the post advertising the video.

 Just three weeks before going to the Builders Show I had the delightful experience of installing a product from a company that understands consumer wants and values their time and safety.
 I've installed thousands of products in my career and when I opened the box and saw all the included parts, a gigantic grin appeared on my face.

 Pay close attention to the clear packaging just under the floodlight in this photo:

 What you see is the opens in a new windowRing Floodlight Camera.
 It's got all the parts you'd ever need, and even a few extra things in case you drop something!

 Brilliant.
 You bet I'm willing to pay $2 more to save a trip to the hardware store!
 You bet I want the best screws to install the floodlight so it doesn't fall, short out and cause an electrical fire at my house killing me and my loved ones!
 Kudos to the folks at Ring!